What is card-not-present fraud?

 Beyond that, CNP fraud affects consumers' behavior, merchants and banks.

-Mitigate fraud and preserve the consumer's shopping experience
+Preserve the consumer's shopping experience

 Gemalto’s Dynamic Code Verification is a complete card-not-present security solution based on: